 Atlanta, ga

-Rebecca is the recipient of several awards including Fleet Owner magazine’s 2016 Dozen Outstanding Women in Trucking, the 2013 Influential Woman in Trucking award from the Women in Trucking Association, and the 2010 J.R.
+Rebecca is the recipient of several awards including DC Velocity’s 2025 Rainmakers, the 2013 Influential Woman in Trucking award from the Women in Trucking Association, and the 2010 J.R.
 Bob Halladay award given by the 50 state trucking associations.

-Rebecca has been with ATRI for 30 years.
-Prior to that, she was the Public and Governmental Affairs Director for the Cary, North Carolina Chamber of Commerce and a Fleet Analyst with Moen, Inc. She has a B.A. in English from Wofford College and is a Fellow of the North Carolina Institute of Political Leadership.
+Rebecca has been with ATRI for over 32 years.
+Prior to that, she was the Public and Governmental Affairs Director for the Cary, North Carolina Chamber of Commerce and a Fleet Analyst with Moen, Inc. Rebecca has a B.A. in English from Wofford College and she is a Fellow of the North Carolina Institute of Political Leadership.

 Daniel Murray